Fractal dimensions and profinite groups: Coincidences of dimensions

 Let $S$ be a level-wise uniformly branching subtree of $T$.
 View $[S]$ as a subset of the metric space~$[T]$.
 We show that the Hausdorff and lower box dimensions of $[S]$ coincide, and the packing and upper box dimensions also coincide.
 This section gives direct proofs of these facts.
 The final section provides alternative proofs using an algorithmic theory, in particular \ML\ randomness on $[S]$ and the point-to-set principles in metric spaces due to Lutz et al.\ \cite{Mayordomo.etal:23}.
 Those proofs directly obtain the equalities from the point-to-set principles, rather than relying on the inequalities (\ref{eqn:dim inequs}).

-\begin{thm} Let $S\sub T \sub \NN^*$ be trees such that each node on $T$ has at least two successors.
+\begin{thm} Let $S\sub T $ be trees such that each node on $T$ has at least two successors.
 Suppose that $S$ is level-wise uniformly branching.
 Then in the metric space $[T]$ we have \end{thm} \begin{proof} It suffices to show the inequalities ``$\ge$", as the inequalities ``$\le$" always hold by (\ref{eqn:dim inequs}).
+We may assume that $T$ is a subtree of $ \NN^*$.

 \n 1.
 For the inequality $\dim_H [S] \ge \ul \dim_B [S]$, we may assume $\ul \dim_B [S]>0$.
 It suffices to show that $H^r[S]\ge 1$ for each $r < \ul \dim_B [S]$ such that $r > 0$.